invisible hit counter

 • lapel microphones

-• 3 microphones w/stands for the assistant co-facilitators
+• 3 microphones w/stands for the Assistant Co-facilitators

 • stools with castors

-• Computer and editing software
+• computer and editing software

-[ top ]
+top

 phase1

-Conduct a survey to determine community support and project feasibility.
+Survey: Conduct a survey to determine community support and project feasibility.

 Newspapers: Write announcements for the local newspapers.

-[ top ]
+top

-phase2
+phase2 Phase 2

-• the support of the Hawaii County Council Members (letter to be composed)
+• Hawaii County Council Members

-The facilitator will personally invite the parolees to participate in the 24 session (approximately six month) televised support group.
+The Facilitator will personally invite the parolees to participate in the 24-session (approximately six-month) televised support group.
+Community Communications will also contact the TV stations.

 long